cerner/cerner.github.io/source/_posts/2017-01-18-shipit-vii-day-winter-2016.markdown

 ([@JenniSyed](https://twitter.com/JenniSyed)), Yegor Hanov, Sean Griffin ([@trenchguinea](https://twitter.com/trenchguinea)), and Jim Dwyer ([@episodicdata](https://twitter.com/episodicdata)).

+Check out some additional highlights of our event in this video:

+<iframe width="560" height="315" src="//www.youtube.com/embed/iqTp0dmLgUk" frameborder="0" allowfullscreen></iframe>

 If you are interested in reading more about previous ShipIt Day events, see these earlier posts: